hackclub/hackclub/workshops/personal_website/README.md

    Slack
 2. Join your club's channel by asking your club leader for the name of the channel
-3. Post the link to your website
-  - In your club's channel
+3. Post the link to your website in your club's channel
-4. Post it in the [Ship It](https://shipit.hackclub.com) gallery!

 [slack]: ../../SLACK.md